When it comes to choosing a partner, is there anything you can do steer clear of the cheaters?

 Behrendt, G & Tucillo, L. (2004).
 He’s Just Not That Into You.
 New York: Simon & Schuster.

 Brizendine, L. (2006).
 The Female Brain.
 New York: Doubleday.Dr.
 Vonda ("Vondie") Lozano is a Licensed Marriage and Family Therapist, Certified Hypnotherapist, and former Psychology Professor.
-She lives in the Los Angeles area with her husband.
-And she loves helping other women find love, too.
+She has been featured in Cosmopolitan, the Wall Street Journal and on KABC Talk Radio.
 Download her *free* Online Dating Audio, Shopping for Men, Part 1.